staiyeba/Varnish-Book/README.rst

 You can install all the dependencies with::

-  $ sudo apt-get install rst2pdf gawk make graphviz php5 inkscape python-docutils python-sphinx
+  $ sudo apt-get install rst2pdf gawk git make graphviz php5 python-sphinx python-docutils inkscape

 You also need the "Open Source" font type.
 To check whether you have it, type ``fc-match "Open Sans"`` in the terminal.